zetslief/chacra/README.md

 # chacra

-Simple network game.
+Simple multiplayer game.

-Game design:
+## Game design

 Restrications:
+* Each gamer have only 1 click to apply an action.
 * Game must be simple enough to be implemented without external dependencies.

 Tower diffence with enemy spawner in the center.